AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module8/data-science-workspace-popularity-based-recommendations.md

 **Authors: [Jo O'Connor](https://www.linkedin.com/in/jcoc17/), [Jonathan Lancar](https://www.linkedin.com/in/jonathanlancar/), [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-In **Module 8** you'll learn how to create a simple Machine Learning model that generates personalized product recommendations using Data Science Workspace.
+In this module, you'll learn how to create a simple Machine Learning model that generates personalized product recommendations using Data Science Workspace.
 When customers visit a retail website like Luma and click on a product, they should be presented with personalized product recommendations afterwards.

 ## Learning Objectives